 In a world of ever accelerating change, virtually all organizations face highly challenging circumstances, with significant competition in even the nonprofit sector.
 Scope View provides more than just technical assistance.
 It develops and helps implement strategies and initiatives that give a competitive advantage to those for whom it works.

 While Scope View’s initial work centered in the Carolinas, its client base now stretches up the Atlantic seaboard from Florida through Virginia to New York, across Michigan, Colorado, Arkansas, Tennessee, Texas, Oklahoma, Arizona, Minnesota, Wisconsin, Illinois, Missouri, Oregon, Washington State and out to Alaska.

-SCOPE VIEW'S CORE OPERATING PRINCIPLE
+SCOPE VIEW'S FOUNDING PRINCIPLE

 Founded by Bill Millett in 1995, the company’s client list includes corporations, architectural firms, professional associations, economic development groups, United Ways, partnerships for children, a diverse range of not-for-profits, elected bodies, libraries, councils of government and state, county and municipal agencies.

 Significantly, while Scope View obtains new clients on a regular basis and successfully acquires a high percentage of those that it pursues, much of the firm’s business comes from repeat customers.
 The company has never missed a project deadline set by those for which it works, and is known for its consistent ability to bring innovative yet realistic approaches to a project.
 The aim is not to produce satisfied customers, but to generate highly enthusiastic ones.

 organizations fare poorly in changing times.
 That they may